What is a pinched nerve?

 - Compression fractures

 The following factors can increase the chance of a nerve becoming pinched:

 - Underlying congenital stenosis

 - Degenerative arthritis causing mild to moderate stenosis

 The following factors may increase the likelihood of developing radiculopathy:

 Conservative treatment options include epidural steroid injections and nerve root blocks, medications, and exercises.
 Steroid injections may significantly help depending on the level of compression and may be performed 1-2 times.
 If pain and disability persist, then surgery may be necessary.

-Physical/chiropractic therapy and exercises can also adjust, stretch and strengthen muscles in the affected area to relieve pressure on the nerve.
+Physical/chiropractic therapy and exercises can also adjust, stretch, and strengthen muscles in the affected area to relieve pressure on the nerve.
 Modifications to normal activities that aggravate the nerve can also help decrease pain.

 Studies have shown that a pinched nerve due to a disc herniation can resolve up to 90% of the time within 3 months.
 The problem is the level of pain, numbness, and weakness that develops can either improve or be permanent.
-Also, the loss of wages and benefits need to be considered.
-Depending on the severity of symptoms and failure of some conservative measures then surgery is indicated to decompress the nerve and attempt to restore functionality.
+Also, the loss of wages and benefits needs to be considered.
+Depending on the severity of symptoms and failure of some conservative measures, surgery is indicated to decompress the nerve and attempt to restore functionality.
 Depending on where the problem is located and whether prior surgery has been performed some symptoms may continue such as numbness, weakness, and pain.
 The type of surgery depends on the location of the pinched nerve and may involve removing bone spurs, a herniated disc, or severing a ligament to create room for the nerve to pass.

 Pinched Nerves can be treated with the following procedures: